ForLoopCodes/ForLoopCodes/README.md

 #

 <p align="center"><img src="https://user-images.githubusercontent.com/89027512/163426788-49aa3f73-6636-4586-998b-45b42ea7d560.png"></p>
-<h3 align="center"> 💖 It's my pleasure that such a beautiful person is seeing my profile. 😍 </h3>
+<h3 align="center"> 💖 It's my pleasure that such a beautiful person is reading my profile. 😍 </h3>

 ##### ⬇️ You can now continue scrolling to see more!
 #